Skip to content

 Social Security and Medicare Trust Funds Could Be Depleted Within the Next Decade

-Today, the Social Security and Medicare Trustees released their annual reports on the programs’ financing, showing that the future of these vital programs remain at risk.
-The Medicare Trustees project that the Hospital Insurance (HI) Trust Fund, which finances Medicare Part A, would become depleted in 2031, an improvement from the projected depletion year of 2028 in last year’s report.
-The Social Security Trustees note that the Old-Age and Survivors Insurance (OASI) Trust Fund is expected to become depleted in 2033, one year earlier than last year’s report, but the same year as the Congressional Budget Office projected.
+Today, the Social Security and Medicare Trustees released their annual reports on the programs’ financing, showing that the future of these vital programs remains at risk.
+The Social Security Trustees note that the Old-Age and Survivors Insurance (OASI) Trust Fund is expected to become depleted in 2033, the same year as last year’s report and as the Congressional Budget Office projected earlier this year.
+Upon depletion of the OASI Trust Fund in just 9 years, millions of older Americans would face an automatic cut of 21 percent to their Social Security retirement benefits.

+The reports make clear that the trust funds of these vital programs remain on an unsustainable path.
 The good news is that it is entirely within policymakers’ control to shore up Social Security and Medicare and preserve them for the future.
 Doing so will not only protect millions of beneficiaries — and especially our most vulnerable citizens — but will provide stability and strength to our fiscal and economic outlook.

 Related: Social Security Faces Serious Financial Shortfalls, and Other Takeaways From the Trustees Report